Loading…

 Software Engineering

-- Distributed systems — 29% miss this even when the candidate has worked on them.
+3. Distributed systems - skipped even by engineers who have worked on them.

 Engineers tend to under-list methodology and communication skills.
 If you've ever explained technical tradeoffs to a non-engineering stakeholder, list that.
 If you've ever led a design review, list that.